LastPad is a reusable menstrual pad – TechCrunch

 But LastObject’s idea is, much like you own several pairs of socks and briefs, you’ll have a set of LastPads to see you through until after laundry day.

 The product comes in three different sizes and thicknesses to cater to different flow levels, too.
-So the consumer may end up owning a range of reusable LastPads — from a panty liner option to a day flow and heavier duty night pads.
+So the consumer may end up owning a range of reusable LastPads — from a panty liner option to a day flow and heavier-duty night pads.

 “It wasn’t as simple as I thought it was going to be — but that’s also because you have to understand the viscoses of blood, for example, compared to water,” Aagaard tells TechCrunch.
 “And also a flow — it’s not just blood.
 There’s a lot of other stuff that come out.
 So it’s taking all of these things into consideration.”